magento/devdocs/README.md

     ```

 >  **NOTE**
->  The .bash_profile CAN be created and managed using Git Bash for aliases and other customizations.
-It sits in the
+>  The `.bash_profile` file CAN be created and managed using Git Bash, which is useful for aliases and other customizations, This file is in the `users/Administrator` folder.
-`users/Administrator` folder.